jjojala/trackxsport/README.md

 ## Disclaimer

-The utility worked for my watch and didn't made any harm to my device, even though I developed the utility with "error-and-try" -method which obviosly produces tons of broken requests to the watch.
+The utility worked for my watch and didn't made any harm to device, even though I used "error-and-try" -method which obviosly produced tons of broken requests to the watch.

-However, I cannot give any guarantees that the utility works for you, and do not make any harm to your device.
+However, I cannot give any guarantees that the utility works for you, and doesn't make any harm.

 *Use at your own risk!*